 Chapter 4.
-Installing, updating, and uninstalling the software
+Downloading, installing, and configuring the software

-This section contains instructions for downloading, installing and configuring IBM Client Security Software on IBM clients.
+This section contains instructions for downloading, installing, and configuring IBM Client Security Software on IBM clients.
 This section also contains instructions for uninstalling the software.
 Be sure that you install IBM Client Security Software prior to installing any of the various utilities that enhance Client Security functionality.